 This orb-weaver spider might look a little scary, but it is a gardener's best friend.
-Common spiders like this one will catch all sorts of annoying pests in their webs, including mosquitoes, flies, wasps, and beetles.
-The next time you see a spider hanging out in its web, say "thank you" for keeping all those buzzing pests at bay.
+Common spiders like this one will catch all sorts of annoying pests in their webs.
+This includes mosquitoes, flies, wasps, and beetles.
+The next time you see a spider hanging out in its web, say "thank you."
+They are keeping all those buzzing pests at bay.

 Praying Mantis (Mantodea)

 Spotting a praying mantis in the garden is a pretty exciting moment.
 Praying mantises not only look cool, but they're also fantastic hunters.
 Mantises are generalist ambush hunters, which means they'll stealthily catch and feast on anything from moths to grasshoppers.